EsraaFarhat/Deal-App-Task/README.md

   - Endpoint for clients to create property requests.

 - **Update Property Request:**
-  - Endpoint for clients to update property requests.
+  - Endpoint for clients to update their property requests.
+  - Update request will also update the refreshedAt to current time.

 - **List all Property Requests:**
-  - Retrieve a list of all property requests created by the logged-in user with pagination sorted descending by createdAt.
+  - Retrieve a list of all property requests created by the logged-in user with pagination sorted descending by refreshedAt.
-  - Filter by propertyType, minPrice, maxPrice, area, city, district.
+  - Filter by propertyType, minPrice, maxPrice, area, city, district. (optional)

 #### Ads